MuhammadWaleed14/Python_Appium_Framework/README.md

     * **pip install Appium-Python-Client**
 ## Frameworks/Tools/Patterns used
 1. Language: Python
-2. Driver: Appium WebDriver - enables user to write tests for multiple platforms (Android/IOS) using the same WebDriver API
+2. Driver: Appium WebDriver - Enables user to write tests for multiple platforms (Android/IOS) using the same WebDriver API
 3. Test runner: Pytest
 4. IDE: PyCharm
 5. Design Pattern: Page Object Model – To reducing duplication and minimization of the efforts involved in code
-6. Android Studio: To Launch an emulator
+6. Android Studio: To Launch an Emulator
 7. Appium Server
 8. Appium Inspector: To identify objects
 ## Set up Test Environment